msteiner-google/ofga-example/docs/README.md

 ## The Critical Role of Access Control Lists (ACLs) in Modern Applications

 Fine-grained Access Control Lists (ACLs) are a cornerstone of data security, ensuring that data is only accessed by authorized entities.
-This principle becomes even more critical in contemporary application architectures.

 ### The AI Agent Amplification